WS-JSNA/ws-jsna.github.io/_pages/ccgs-coastal-population-births-and-maternity.md

 The information in the chart below relates to data at local authority district level.
 Horsham local authority spans both NHS Horsham and Mid Sussex CCG and NHS Coastal West Sussex CCG.
 As such, the data presented here represents the whole of the Horsham local authority, not just that covered by NHS Coastal West Sussex CCG.
 It is based on the **resident population**  and not on GP registered population.

-{% include figure image_path="http://jsna.westsussex.gov.uk/wp-content/uploads/2016/09/Total-Fertility-Rate-Coastal-2008-15-1024x370.jpg" alt="Source: ONS Birth Summary Statistics (released July 2016)" caption="Source: ONS Birth Summary Statistics (released July 2016)." %}
+{% include figure image_path="/assets/images/ccg-profiles/coastal/Total-Fertility-Rate-Coastal-2008-15.jpg" alt="Source: ONS Birth Summary Statistics (released July 2016)" caption="Source: ONS Birth Summary Statistics (released July 2016)." class="full" %}

-## Under-18 Conceptions
+### Under-18 Conceptions

 Conception data combine information from registrations of births and notifications of legal abortions occurring in England and Wales for women who are usually resident there.
 Conception statistics include pregnancies that result in: